Amshu0-0/COTS-APIs101/3-creating-movie-api/README.md

 | `genre`     | `string` | Movie genre                                    |
 | `img`       | `string` | URL to a movie poster image                    |

-We will take advantage of Javascript objects for how we store our movies on our server:
+We will take advantage of JavaScript objects for how we store each movie on our server:

 ```json
 {